Inomares/katacoda-scenarios/cron/step1.md

 Executing this command and selecting an editor (only for the first time) opens the current user's crontab.
 A crontab (short for cron table) is where you enter the tasks you want to run, and when you want them to be run.

 Let's create our first!
-_Inside the crontab_, add a new line and write the following:
+_Inside the crontab_, add a new line at the end, and write the following:

 `* * * * * wall "Hello world!"`{{copy}}